ccorcos/piano-sketch-tool/README.md

 # Piano Sketch Tool [Demo](https://ccorcos.github.io/piano-sketch-tool)

+The goal of this project is to create a tool for recording piano ideas as well as learning how to play piano songs.
+It is designed be easily shared with a url.

+## Features

 - play back notes with the same timing.
-	- speed adjuster
-	- halt feature togglable
+	- halt feature togglable -- wait for you to play all the notes before continuing.
 - url encoding that's more compressed.
-- wait for you to play all the notes before continuing.

 - save to url bar
 - clear / restart
 - save notes to a file (or URL bar)
 - load a file with notes

+### Later

+- select and loop a section

+## Refactor

+- Can we model the entire UI as a mutable state machine?

 ## Bugs